socialdocs/socialdocs.org/docs/guides/adding-activitypub-to-homepage.md

 # Adding ActivityPub to Your Homepage

-Already have a personal homepage?
-This guide shows how to add ActivityPub federation using Fedbox while keeping your identity on your own domain.
+Already have a Solid profile or personal homepage?
+This guide shows how to add ActivityPub federation using Fedbox, allowing your existing WebID to participate in the Fediverse.

+The goal is to **unify Solid and ActivityPub with minimal bridging** — your identity lives in one place, and Fedbox handles federation.

 ## Overview